moodysalem/jointz/README.md

 - `path` is a period delimited string indicating where in the given value the error was found
 - `message` is a human readable message that describes the validation error
 - `value` is the erroneous value

-In some cases value may not be present, e.g. when an object validator detects missing required keys.